kukutapuvarun/BasicBankingSystem/README.md

 # Basic Banking System
-Bank Management System Project
-Name of Project:       Bank Management System Task
+Name Of The Task:       Bank Management System Task
 Language:              PHP
 Databases used:        MySQL
-Design used:           HTML,JavaScript, Ajax, JQuery, Bootstrap Browser used:          Mozilla
+Design used:           HTML ,JavaScript ,CSS ,Bootstrap Browser used:          Mozilla Firefox
 Software used:         XAMPP

 How To Run??